OEF’s Educational Tourism Program Brings $120K to Eleuthera’s Shores

 With donor support, OEF will continue expanding educational tourism as a driver of sustainable economic development, cultural exchange, and community advancement — ensuring Eleuthera remains a shared space and experiential classroom for learning resilience, innovation, and the impact of cross-border community service.

-A Message From Our President & CEO | Dec 2025
+A Message From The President and CEO | April 2026

-A Message From Our President & CEO | Dec 2025
+A Message From The President and CEO | April 2026